devops329/devops/instruction/serviceTesting/serviceTesting.md

 npm install -D jest supertest
 ```

 The `-D` flag tells NPM to install these packages as a development dependency that will not be included in a production release.
-Here are the changes the occur in `package.json`.
+Here are the changes that occur in `package.json`.

 ```json
   "devDependencies": {